Get Lost In Vermont – The Vampires of the Northeast Kingdom

 “I remember hearing about it when I was a kid,” said Bill, one of the rescuers who arrived on the scene.
 “People were saying that the passengers were vampires, that they had survived the crash and wandered off into the woods to live forever.
 It was crazy talk, but it stuck with me all these years.”

-Over time, the legend of the TWA 666 became a part of Vermont folklore, a reminder of the mysteries that lurk in the dark corners of the Northeast Kingdom.
-And as long as the plane remains hidden in the woods, the mystery will continue to haunt the people of Vermont, leaving them to wonder what really happened to the passengers on that fateful December evening.
+Over time, the legend of the TWA 666 became woven into Vermont folklore – a reminder of the mysteries concealed within the region’s dark forests.
+And until the wreckage is finally uncovered, the tale will continue to haunt Vermont, leaving questions as to what truly happened that fateful night.

 This story is a work of fiction and is not meant to be taken as fact.
 The location and events described in the story are purely fictional and do not correspond to any real place or event.
 If you do happen to come across a location or situation similar to those described in the story, please do not share the location with anyone and consider the possibility that it may be a dangerous or potentially hazardous area.
 The safety of our readers is of the utmost importance to us, and we do not wish for anyone to be put in harm’s way as a result of this story.
 Thank you for your understanding.